 4. The submission process is as follows: authors should send to firstname.lastname@example.org two files in Microsoft Word format.
 The first should contain their personal information, that is, full name, professional affiliation, a very brief description of their academic career and email address (other data such as phone number, work address or Skype user name are optional).
 The second is the article itself, without any information about the identity of the author.
 For its elaboration, the use of Times New Roman font size 12 and space of 1.15 is recommended.
 There is no extension limit, however it is recommended that the article does not exceed 35 pages (approximately 12,000 words), including bibliographic references, tables, graphics, among others.

-5. Manuscripts must include on the first page an abstract of 250 words in which the following elements are identified:
+5. Manuscripts must include on the first page an abstract of not less than 100 words in which the following elements are identified:

 - Research background.

 - Most relevant findings of the research and value added by the research.